International-Data-Spaces-Association/idsa/graduation_scheme/README.md

 #### Project Proposal

-Incubation proposed through a [submission form](https://github.com/International-Data-Spaces-Association/idsa) that can be accessed via [IDSA repository main page](https://github.com/International-Data-Spaces-Association/idsa).
+Incubation proposed through a [submission form](https://internationaldataspaces.org/incubation-application/).

 The status of outstanding Incubation proposals is reported on a monthly basis in the TSC public meeting.
 This highlights projects looking for sponsorship, and provides a check-in on DD progress for sponsored projects.